-- 1. In dealing with any offence committed by a child or young person, the police and prosecution have a range of options: - (1) no further action; - (2) community resolution; - (3) youth caution; - (4) youth conditional caution; - (5) charge (including written charge and requisition). - 2.
-Diversion away from criminal prosecution and the use of out-of-court disposals are important aspects of applying the principal aim of the youth justice system to prevent offending by children and young persons: CDA 1998, s.37(1).42 The police and CPS should always consider diversion as an alternative to court proceedings in appropriate cases. - 3.
+- 1. In dealing with any offence committed by a child, the police and prosecution have a range of options: - (1) No further action. - (2) Community resolution. - (3) Youth caution. - (4) Youth conditional caution. - (5) Charge (including written charge and requisition). - 2.
+Diversion away from criminal prosecution and the use of out-of-court disposals are important aspects of applying the principal aim of the youth justice system to prevent offending by children: s.37(1) CDA 1998.49 The police and Crown Prosecution Service (CPS) should always consider diversion as an alternative to court proceedings in appropriate cases. - 3.
 A community resolution is a non-statutory, informal and flexible response to low-level offending aimed at first-time offenders.
 It does not lead to a criminal record. - 4.
 Youth cautions and youth conditional cautions are more formal disposals.
 They aim to provide an early, positive, proportionate and effective resolution to offending by young people willing to admit their offences. - 5.
 Youth cautions and youth conditional cautions do not have to be used in a set order.
-They are available if a young person has been previously convicted.
+They are available if a child has been previously convicted.
 They are designed to be a flexible response to offending. - 6.
-The police use the National Police Chiefs' Council 'Child Gravity Matrix' (prior to September 2023, they utilised the ACPO 'Youth Gravity Matrix')43 to determine whether children and young persons should be considered for out-of-court disposals.
+The police use the National Police Chiefs' Council (NPCC) Child Gravity Matrix to determine whether children should be considered for out-of-court disposals.
 The matrix provides most offences with a score, which is calculated on seriousness.
 The overall score can be affected by aggravating and mitigating factors surrounding the incident. - 7.
-Cases should be kept under continuous review; they can be, and are sometimes, referred to diversion once court proceedings have begun.
+Cases should be kept under continuous review; child defendants can be, and are sometimes, referred to diversion once court proceedings have begun.